bemson/GSet/README.md

       ]
     });

-Invoke Proxy methods like those of any other object.
+Invoke GSet methods like any other object.

     var getResult = pxy.gvsMethod();
     var setResult = pxy.gvsMethod(arg1, arg2, ...);

-More usage information is available in the [Proxy wiki](http://github.com/bemson/Proxy/wiki/).
+More usage information is available in the [GSet wiki](http://github.com/bemson/GSet/wiki/).

 ## LICENSE

-Proxy is available under the terms of the [MIT-License](http://en.wikipedia.org/wiki/MIT_License#License_terms).
+GSet is available under the terms of the [MIT-License](http://en.wikipedia.org/wiki/MIT_License#License_terms).

 Copyright 2010, Bemi Faison